coding/ci-plugins/plugins/kubernetes/kubernetes/README.md

 : Path to Kubernetes yaml based definition file (Configmap or Deployment)

 configmap_file
-: path to file containing data to inject in configmap (They configmap key that contains the data will be the filename)
+: path to file containing data to inject in configmap.

 `*`
-: Other parameters will be made available for interpolation within yaml templates (upper-case will be converted to lower-case)
+: Other parameters will be made available for interpolation.

 ## 更多用法